nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
-:book: <span style="font-weight:bold">Example: </span> You want to add an appointment with the first patient on the list.
+:book: <span style="font-weight:bold">Example: </span> You want to add an appointment with the 1st patient on the list.

 **Step 1**: Input `addappt 6 st/11/12/2020 15:00 d/120` into the command box and press <kbd>Enter</kbd>.